Explore Options to Help Preserve Your Tooth

 How does root canal therapy work?

 Root canal therapy works by removing infected or damaged pulp from inside the tooth to prevent further issues.
 Your dentist accesses the pulp chamber through the crown of the tooth and carefully cleans it.
-After cleaning, the space is disinfected and sealed with a filling material to prevent the spread of reinfection.
-A crown is often placed afterwards to protect the tooth and restore its function.
+After cleaning, the space is disinfected and sealed with a filling material to prevent reinfection.
+A restoration is often placed afterwards to protect the tooth and restore its function.

-This treatment may help preserve the natural tooth and avoid the need for extraction.
+This treatment may help preserve the natural tooth and when clinically appropriate, reduce pain associated with deep decay or injury.
 It may also help relieve pain caused by deep decay or injury.
-The procedure is performed under local anaesthetic to keep you comfortable.
+The procedure is performed under local anaesthetic to help manage discomfort.
 Your dentist will discuss each step with you and address any questions you may have before starting the treatment.

 Many patients ask us, “Is a root canal treatment painful?”
 It’s a common concern rooted in old dental myths.
 Our priority is to keep you informed and provide you with the support you need.
 Here’s what you can expect before, during, and after a root canal treatment in Bunbury: